MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> We propose a detection framework based on BP reverse-engineering and a novel expected transferability (ET) statistic.
 We show that our ET statistic is effective using the same detection threshold, irrespective of the classification domain, the attack configuration, and the BP reverse-engineering algorithm that is used.

 ## Privacy

+- Renyi Differential Privacy of Propose-Test-Release and Applications to Private and Robust Machine Learning. [[paper]](https://arxiv.org/abs/2209.07716)
+  - Jiachen T. Wang, Saeed Mahloujifar, Shouda Wang, Ruoxi Jia, Prateek Mittal. *NeurIPS 2022*
+  - Key Word: Renyi Differential Privacy; Propose-Test-Release.
+  - <details><summary>Digest</summary> Propose-Test-Release (PTR) is a differential privacy framework that works with local sensitivity of functions, instead of their global sensitivity.
+This framework is typically used for releasing robust statistics such as median or trimmed mean in a differentially private manner.
+While PTR is a common framework introduced over a decade ago, using it in applications such as robust SGD where we need many adaptive robust queries is challenging.
+This is mainly due to the lack of Renyi Differential Privacy (RDP) analysis, an essential ingredient underlying the moments accountant approach for differentially private deep learning.
+In this work, we generalize the standard PTR and derive the first RDP bound for it when the target function has bounded global sensitivity.

 - CLIPping Privacy: Identity Inference Attacks on Multi-Modal Machine Learning Models. [[paper]](https://arxiv.org/abs/2209.07341)
   - Dominik Hintersdorf, Lukas Struppek, Kristian Kersting.